openedx/openedx-events/docs/how-tos/create-a-new-event.rst

 Open edX Events are supported and maintained by the Open edX community.
 This mechanism is designed to be extensible and flexible, allowing developers to create new events that other services can consume.
 This guide describes how to create a new Open edX event with long-term support by following the practices outlined in the :doc:`../decisions/0016-event-design-practices` ADR.

-Events designed with long support closely follow the practices described in the ADR to minimize breaking changes and maximize compatibility and support for future versions of Open edX.
+Events designed with long-term support closely follow the practices described in the ADR to minimize breaking changes and maximize compatibility and support for future Open edX versions.

 .. note:: Before starting, ensure you have reviewed the documentation on :doc:`docs.openedx.org:developers/concepts/hooks_extension_framework`, this documentation helps you decide if creating a new event is necessary.
 You should also review the documentation on :doc:`../decisions/0016-event-design-practices` to understand the practices that should be followed when creating a new event.

-Throughout this guide, we will use an example of creating a new event that will be triggered when a user enrolls in a course from the course about page to illustrate better the steps involved in creating a new event.
+Throughout this guide, we will use an example of creating a new event that will be triggered when a user enrolls in a course from the course about page to better illustrate the steps involved in creating a new event.

 Key Outlines from Event Design Practices
 ******************************************